PickAPoint/Main/README.md

 <img style="width:50%" src="./images/pickapoint.png">

-> If you want to test the service, you can use the following credentials: email: `worten@gmail.com`, password: `worten`.
+> If you want to test the service as a partner, you can use the following credentials: email: `worten@gmail.com`, password: `worten`.

+> If you want to test the service as admin, you can use the following credentials: email: `admin@pap.com`, password: `admin`.

 > Note: If you register a package with your phone number, you will not receive any SMS, since the free trial of Twilio only allows us to send SMS to the owner of the Twilio account.